cetz-package/cetz/src/path-util.typ

 /// - path (path): The path
 /// - distance (ratio, number): Distance along the path
 /// - reverse (bool): Travel from end to start
+/// - ignore-subpaths (bool): If false consider the whole path, including sub-paths
 ///
 /// -> dictionary Dictionary with the following keys:
 ///    - point (vector) The point on the path